What are the benefits of succession planning?

 Comprehensive Succession planning aims to keep your workforce and talent pipeline stable by assessing vulnerabilities and identifying internal candidates that could move into critical positions over time.
 It begins by establishing which positions would have a noticeable impact on the business if they became vacant for any length of time.
 The ultimate objective is to ensure all critical positions are occupied continuously and seamlessly.

 However, complexity arises from the pattern of many-to-many relationships across employees and positions.
 You can end up having many employees as succession candidates for the same position or a single employee as succession candidate for many positions.
 This just emphasizes the need for good succession planning.

 7 benefits of succession planning in HRM

 Having a plan that enables you to regulate and maintain workforce stability and organizational capability brings with it several positive effects.
-Below we explain 6 benefits of succession planning for your organization to consider.
+Below we explain 7 advantages of succession planning for your organization to consider.

 1. protect the business from a sudden, unexpected change

 Perhaps most importantly, succession planning contributes to the resilience of your organization in the face of sudden change.
 It’s easy for business leaders to be too swept up in the day-to-day to notice patterns affecting the workforce.
 And it’s easier to replace your employees as positions become vacant.
 But if you take this road, your talent strategy will always be focused on external resources, which as we explain in our article 8 steps to successful succession planning, we think is unsustainable.

 Without succession planning, you’re taking for granted the health and loyalty of your workforce.
-What would you do if one of your top employees developed a long-term illness or was poached by a competitor?
+What would you do if one of your top employees leaves the company or developed a long-term illness or was poached by a competitor?
 Sure, you might be able to recruit effectively to replace them but how much will that cost you, in terms of fees, increasingly competitive salaries, and loss of intellectual capital?

 2. reveal vulnerabilities and highlight skills gaps